Cart 0

 • stories of our personal & collective practice

-Most importantly, it is my hope this will be a refuge where you can be held as you arrive at a way that feels most aligned to you.
+May these gatherings be a refuge where you can be held as you arrive at & practice a way that feels most aligned to you.
+This space centers Black practitioners in any Black healing capacity.

 Floyd/Taylor mural taken at Seattle, WA.
 2020.
 Artist unknown.
 Photo credit: Dr.g.